Vegetarian-Alligator/Server-Login/README.md

 Because of the need to establish an SSH tunnel, many non-programmers would find doing this without automation difficult.

 These tasks include but are not limited to installing mods and restarting the server after a crash.
 Editing the map is also a possibility if the local network will sustain such high levels of graphical data transfer.

+These files assist in distributing this functionality on demand.